7. Consider a solar installation

 Is a solar installation right for your building?

 As a major home improvement, solar installations require thoughtful consideration and planning.
 Even though you may love the thought of generating your own rooftop power, it isn’t the right choice for everyone.

 You can determine your best option with our Solar Decision Tree.
 This form poses a series of questions regarding your individual circumstances.
 As you respond, you’ll be directed to one or the other option.

 - Yes, a solar installation is appropriate for your building

 - No, a solar installation isn’t appropriate at this time.

+It’s a quick and easy way to make your decision.
 Don’t fret if the answer is “no” at this moment.
-First of all, there is another solar option.
-If you completed Step 1, you’re already purchasing your power from a clean, renewable electricity source, such as community solar, a CCA, or clean energy ESCO.
-Secondly, situations change over time.
+After all, there is another solar option.
+If you completed Step 1 Select a Clean, Renewable Source of Electricity, you’re already purchasing your power from a clean, renewable electricity source, such as community solar.
+Besides, situations change and you can use this tool again in the future.
 A solar installation may yet be in your future!

 Solar Installation: a step-by-step guide